 Dear Ms. Swift,

 I hope that on your next record you let your insecurities and fears come up front, raw and naked stripped down to the bare essentials of production.
-Tap into that darkness, fear, joy, love, sadness, anger and just let it rip like any of the aforementioned females I’ve named dropped in this article.
+So many of your songs and album lack vulnerability to me.
+So tap into that darkness, fear, joy, love, sadness, anger and just let it rip like any of the aforementioned females I’ve named dropped in this article.
 When that happens, I expect you will deliver a strong, cohesive, and concise album with a very personal and authentic point of view.
 And you know what I’d love it because the strong songwriting here is STRONG and I’m not talking in comparison to your peers, I’m talking on par with the 90s Lilith crew or even better the 60s Laurel Canyon crew.
 You just need to find a producer that knows how to let the lyrics take center stage without the gimmicks and studio cliches of the era.
 It’s a risk you can afford because people will by the album no matter what.
 Also, you need to ditch the writing partners they get in your way too much.
 I want a Swift record not a Swift-Antonoff record.
 And lastly, you need to ask that driven taskmaster businesswoman ego of yours that is always overly concerned with being relevant and maintaining some impossible public image to take a LONG vacation.
 Just sit at a piano; get ugly, get dirty, don’t change that cardigan for a few days.
 Just let everything grow, wild, fearless and bleed red.